GIVE TO KANTOREI SUMMER CHORAL INSTITUTE

 KSCI is one of a kind in the area, and perhaps nationally, for a couple of reasons:

 • Students work with nationally acclaimed clinicians.
 These are top notch instructors from colleges, universities, and other organizations brought in from all over the country to work with our kids.
 In some cases, they have turned down other more lucrative summer opportunities to come to Kansas City because KSCI is so strong.
-Some past clinicians include Ryan Board, Jennaya Robison, Daniel Gutierrez, Raynard Brown, Giselle Wyers.
+Some past clinicians include Ryan Board, Jennaya Robison, Daniel Gutierrez, Raynard Brown, and Giselle Wyers.

 • Students rehearse and sing alongside professional singers.
 Kantorei KC is a professional vocal ensemble made up of music educators who are professional singers in the KC area.
 They have three professional albums, which have achieved high acclaim locally and internationally.